gsoules/MkDocs/digital-archive/docs/user/getting-started-for-users.md

 ## Using the Digital Notebook

 You can save and organizes items that you find in a digital notebook.
-You can have more than one notebook and you can create multiple folders in each notebook.
+You can create multiple folders in the notebook.

 [Learn how to use the Digital Notebook.](../digital-notebook/#digital-notebook)